This is about making your own wooden pressing tools : sleeve board, pressing board, tailoring board, point presser and clapper.

 – – –

-Written instructions on making a making a sleeve board, from The Curious Kiwi (scroll down).
+Written instructions on making a sleeve board, from The Curious Kiwi (includes pattern template, scroll well down, it looks unlikely at first).

 image from The Curious Kiwi